 Proof: Let's begin by looking at Gallup's research on the ability of the manager to influence (positively or negatively) the performance of their team through engagement.
-(And yes, I quote Gallup often, because they #fabulousleadershipresources - no offense, Harvard Business Publishing, I love you, too).
+(And yes, I quote Gallup often, because they have #fabulousleadershipresources - no offense, Harvard Business Publishing, I love you, too).

 Gallup determined (through extensive worldwide research) that managers account for up to 70% of the variance in an employee's engagement level.
 AND they found employee engagement is strongly linked to performance.
 See where this is going?

 According to Gallup, higher employee engagement is strongly tied to higher performance outcomes such as: